dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/README.md

 * **NEB/Li2O**

 This example demonstrates a Nudged Elastic Band Lithium Oxide 2x2x2 supercell with 1 Li vacancy employing periodic boundary conditions in all directions

+* **SiSupercellPostprocess**
+This example demonstrates the postprocessing tools,bandstructure and density of states (DOS) plots for 2&times;2&times;2 Si supercell.